 Rainbow Park Elementary School/North Center for the Expressive Arts is located at 15355 Northwest 19th Avenue in a residential neighborhood in Miami Gardens, Florida.
 Rainbow Park Elementary School is a Title I funded school which houses Pre-Kindergarten through Fifth Grade, serving approximately five hundred thirty (530) children: fifty-two (52) percent female and forty-eight (48) percent male.
 Additionally, the school serves the north area of the Miami-Dade County community housing a performing arts magnet program which provides opportunities for students to study Art, Music, Dance and Drama.
 The racial-ethnic make-up of the student population consists of approximately eighty-seven (87) percent African American, eleven (11) percent Hispanic, less than one (1) percent White, Non-Hispanic and less than one (1) percent Asian/Indian/Multi-racial.
 Student mobility rate is thirty-two (32) percent.
 Additionally, Rainbow Park Elementary School has programs to meet the needs of special students, including Exceptional Student Education (ESE) and Bilingual Education.
-Student population in the area of ESE include thirty-seven (37) Gifted, twenty-eight (28) Learning Disabled, four (4) Educable Mentally Handicapped, one (1) Visually Impaired, twelve (12) Limited English Proficient, two-hundred eleven (211) Spanish SL and forty-five (45) Spanish.
+Student population in the area of ESE include twenty-one (21) Gifted, twenty-four (24) Learning Disabled, three (3) Educable Mentally Handicapped, two (2) Visually Impaired, twelve (12) Limited English Proficient, two-hundred eleven (211) Spanish SL and forty-five (45) Spanish, speaking students.

-Given instruction based on the Sunshine State Standards, students in grades 3 through 5 will improve their reading skills as evidenced by 51 percent of the students achieving a level 3 or above on the 2006 FCAT Reading.
+Given instruction based on the Sunshine State Standards, students in grades 3 through 5 will improve their reading skills as evidenced by sixty-nine (69) percent of the students achieving Level 3 or above on the 2007 FCAT Reading assessment.

-Given instruction based on the Sunshine State Standards, students in grades 3 through 5 will improve their mathematics skills as evidenced by 53 percent of the students achieving a level 3 or higher on the 2006 FCAT Mathematics.
+Given instruction based on the Sunshine State Standards, students in grades 3 through 5 will improve their mathematics skills as evidenced by fifty-six (56) percent of the students achieving Level 3 or higher on the 2007 FCAT Mathematics assessment.